NathanBurgessDev/UniversityNotes/Year2/IIP/Sampling and Quantisation.md

 ### Aliasing
 - Occurs when two signals become indistinguishable when sampled
-- In our case the two signals are the true image (the image that would be seen if there were no quantisation) and the one reconstructed by t
+- In our case the two signals are the true image (the image that would be seen if there were no quantisation) and the one reconstructed by the human vision system from a sampled image

+### Anti-aliasing
+- Aliasing can be introduced when an image is resampled, if the sampling rate of the new image is less than the Nyqust rate of the original
+- Smooth out high frequency signals before sampling so its imossible to see the alias

-### Quantisation
+## Quantisation
 - Digitisation of the *light intensity function*
 - Determines *grey level, colour or radiometic resolution*

+- How many grey levels to store
+- Determines the umber of levels of color  intesity to be represented at each pixel
+- Sampling and quantisation occur naturally during image acquisition but can also be applied to existing images

+## Re-Samplin